Non-standard Holomorphic Structures on Line Bundles over the Quantum Projective Line: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Jonathan Block for his encouragement and valuable suggestions.
-They are also grateful to David Gao and R\'{e}amonn \'{O} Buachalla for kindly answering questions related to this work, and to Ryszard Szwarc for directing them to the reference \cite{koekoek2010hypergeometric}.
+They are also grateful to David Gao and R\'{e}amonn \'{O} Buachalla for kindly answering questions related to this work, to Ryszard Szwarc for directing them to the reference \cite{koekoek2010hypergeometric}.
+They want to thank Francesco D'Andrea for helpful comments on this work and Satyajit Guin for pointing out a mistake in the first version of this paper.

 This work was carried out during the TADM-REU program in Summer 2025, supported by the National Science Foundation under Grant No DMS-2243991.
 The authors would like to thank East Texas A\&M University for providing an excellent research environment throughout the program.
 They also want to thank Padmapani Seneviratne and Mehmet Celik for their organization and support during the program.